21,664 Shares in Royalty Pharma plc (NASDAQ:RPRX) Bought by Mitsubishi UFJ Kokusai Asset Management Co. Ltd.

 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. purchased a new position in shares of Royalty Pharma plc (NASDAQ:RPRX) during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm purchased 21,664 shares of the biopharmaceutical company’s stock, valued at approximately $1,084,000.
+Ltd. purchased a new stake in shares of Royalty Pharma plc (NASDAQ:RPRX) in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund purchased 21,664 shares of the biopharmaceutical company’s stock, valued at approximately $1,084,000.

-A number of other institutional investors and hedge funds also recently made changes to their positions in the business.
-Siguler Guff Advisers LLC acquired a new stake in shares of Royalty Pharma during the 4th quarter valued at about $338,436,000.
-FMR LLC raised its position in shares of Royalty Pharma by 37.1% during the 4th quarter.
-FMR LLC now owns 24,942,548 shares of the biopharmaceutical company’s stock valued at $1,248,374,000 after buying an additional 6,754,244 shares during the period.
-BlackRock Inc. increased its holdings in Royalty Pharma by 142.6% in the 4th quarter.
-BlackRock Inc. now owns 9,053,545 shares of the biopharmaceutical company’s stock valued at $453,128,000 after purchasing an additional 5,321,913 shares during the last quarter.
-Morgan Stanley increased its holdings in Royalty Pharma by 50.9% in the 3rd quarter.
-Morgan Stanley now owns 9,366,618 shares of the biopharmaceutical company’s stock valued at $394,053,000 after purchasing an additional 3,161,432 shares during the last quarter.
-Finally, State Street Corp increased its holdings in Royalty Pharma by 2,395.6% in the 3rd quarter.
-State Street Corp now owns 1,018,194 shares of the biopharmaceutical company’s stock valued at $42,835,000 after purchasing an additional 977,394 shares during the last quarter.
-40.85% of the stock is currently owned by institutional investors.
+Other large investors also recently added to or reduced their stakes in the company.
+IFP Advisors Inc grew its holdings in Royalty Pharma by 112.5% during the third quarter.
+IFP Advisors Inc now owns 850 shares of the biopharmaceutical company’s stock valued at $36,000 after purchasing an additional 450 shares during the period.
+American International Group Inc. bought a new stake in Royalty Pharma during the third quarter valued at about $67,000.
+Neo Ivy Capital Management lifted its position in shares of Royalty Pharma by 65.5% in the third quarter.
+Neo Ivy Capital Management now owns 1,824 shares of the biopharmaceutical company’s stock valued at $76,000 after acquiring an additional 722 shares in the last quarter.
+State of Alaska Department of Revenue purchased a new position in shares of Royalty Pharma in the fourth quarter valued at about $154,000.
+Finally, Acadian Asset Management LLC purchased a new position in shares of Royalty Pharma in the third quarter valued at about $146,000.
+40.85% of the stock is owned by institutional investors and hedge funds.

-In related news, major shareholder Adage Capital Partners Gp, L.L sold 7,301,050 shares of Royalty Pharma stock in a transaction dated Friday, December 18th.
-The shares were sold at an average price of $43.92, for a total value of $320,662,116.00.
-Also, Director Henry A. Fernandez acquired 25,700 shares of the business’s stock in a transaction that occurred on Thursday, February 25th.
-The stock was purchased at an average price of $46.83 per share, for a total transaction of $1,203,531.00.
-Following the completion of the transaction, the director now owns 8,713 shares in the company, valued at $408,029.79.
-The disclosure for this purchase can be found here.
-2.50% of the stock is currently owned by company insiders.
+In other news, Director Henry A. Fernandez acquired 25,700 shares of the company’s stock in a transaction that occurred on Thursday, February 25th.
+The shares were bought at an average price of $46.83 per share, with a total value of $1,203,531.00.
+Following the completion of the purchase, the director now directly owns 8,713 shares in the company, valued at $408,029.79.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, major shareholder Adage Capital Partners Gp, L.L sold 7,301,050 shares of the stock in a transaction that occurred on Friday, December 18th.
+The stock was sold at an average price of $43.92, for a total value of $320,662,116.00.
+Corporate insiders own 2.50% of the company’s stock.

-Royalty Pharma (NASDAQ:RPRX) last issued its earnings results on Wednesday, February 17th.
-The biopharmaceutical company reported $0.28 EPS for the quarter, missing the Zacks’ consensus estimate of $0.70 by ($0.42).
-On average, analysts forecast that Royalty Pharma plc will post 2.44 EPS for the current year.
+Royalty Pharma (NASDAQ:RPRX) last issued its quarterly earnings data on Wednesday, February 17th.
+The biopharmaceutical company reported $0.28 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.70 by ($0.42).
+On average, research analysts predict that Royalty Pharma plc will post 2.44 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Monday, March 15th.
-Investors of record on Friday, February 19th will be issued a dividend of $0.17 per share.
-This represents a $0.68 dividend on an annualized basis and a yield of 1.45%.
-This is a positive change from Royalty Pharma’s previous quarterly dividend of $0.15.
-The ex-dividend date of this dividend is Thursday, February 18th.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, March 15th.
+Stockholders of record on Friday, February 19th will be paid a dividend of $0.17 per share.
+This is a boost from Royalty Pharma’s previous quarterly dividend of $0.15.
+The ex-dividend date is Thursday, February 18th.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 1.45%.

 Royalty Pharma plc operates as a buyer of biopharmaceutical royalties and a funder of innovations in the biopharmaceutical industry in the United States.
 It is also involved in the identification, evaluation, and acquisition of royalties on various biopharmaceutical therapies.
 In addition, the company collaborates with innovators from academic institutions, research hospitals and not-for-profits, small and mid-cap biotechnology companies, and pharmaceutical companies.